Wire Road Bee Yard 1,

 This honey was produced by colonies maintained at our Wire Road Bee Yard.

 Bee Yard Specifics

-The moisture content of this honey was 17% when bottled in July 2022.
+The moisture content of this honey was 17% when extracted in 2023.

 Extracting & Bottling

 This honey was extracted and bottled on campus at Auburn University’s Bee Laboratory using a 20 frame radial extractor, 18 gauge #4 polished stainless steel bottling tanks, and stainless steel coarse (1000 micron) and fine (500 micron) filters.
 It’s as real as you can get!

 Most honeys are supersaturated liquids, meaning they contain more sugar than what can normally be dissolved by water at room temperature.
 As time passes, one key sugar of honey – glucose – forms solid granules, or crystals.
 Granulation time is influenced by many things, including nectar source and honey bottling procedures.

 In most cases, granulated honey is perfectly fine to consume.
 When left over an extended period of time, only the topmost water layer of granulated honey is susceptible to spoilage since it may consist of more than 18.6% water.
 Granulated honey can be reliquified by applying a slow, gentle heat, for example by using a hot water bath.